 Although you’ll usually get more value by transferring your points directly to airlines or hotels, sometimes it’s difficult to find availability.
 And sometimes you just don’t want to deal with the hassle of finding a rewards flight.

 In those situations, turn to the Chase Ultimate Rewards travel portal, where you can book flights, hotels, rental cars, cruises, and more.

 On this Chase-specific booking engine, powered by Expedia, your UR points will translate to dollars, and you won’t have to worry about blackout dates.
 As long as a flight or hotel is available, you’ll be able to book it with your points.

-For most Chase customers, UR points are only worth 1 cent each.
-But Reserve cardholders get a 50% bonus on travel redemptions, receiving a value of 1.5 cents per point.
+With most Chase cards, UR points are only worth 1 cent each.
+But Sapphire Reserve cardholders get a 50% bonus on travel redemptions, receiving a value of 1.5 cents per point.
 Sapphire Preferred cardholders get a 25% bonus, for 1.25 cents per point.

 So, whereas a $500 flight through Chase’s portal would cost most people 50,000 UR points, Reserve cardholders could get it for 33,333 points — a significant savings.

 Global Entry and TSA PreCheck are “Trusted Traveler” programs from the U.S. government that allow you to fly in style.

 To become a member of either of these programs, you’ll need to apply online and pay the accompanying fee.
 When you charge the application fee to your Reserve card, Chase will automatically reimburse the cost.